KudryashevLab/SUSAN/README.md

 This fork repository was created for `SUSAN` usage support by members of established in August 2021 [In situ Structural Biology Group of Dr. Misha Kudryashev](https://www.mdc-berlin.de/kudryashev) at the [MDCMM (Max Delbrück Center of Molecular Medicine)](https://www.mdc-berlin.de/) in Berlin, Germany.

+### Repository structure
+Repository branches are:
+- `main` - updated with [upstream repository](https://github.com/rkms86/SUSAN) version;
+- `main_last`- the version before the latest update with upstream repository had been made;
+- other branches - development, synchronization with upstream repository, etc.

 ## Documentation